rumca-js/RSS-Link-Database-2022/2022/10/2022-10-26/https.feeds.feedburner.comTheHackersNews_entries.md

-# Source The Hacker News, Source URL:https://feeds.feedburner.com/TheHackersNews
+# Source The Hacker News, Source URL:https://feeds.feedburner.com/TheHackersNews, Source language: en-US

 ## U.S. Charges Ukrainian Hacker Over Role in Raccoon Stealer Malware Service
  - [https://thehackernews.com/2022/10/us-charges-ukrainian-hacker-over-role.html](https://thehackernews.com/2022/10/us-charges-ukrainian-hacker-over-role.html)
  - RSS feed: https://feeds.feedburner.com/TheHackersNews
  - date published: 2022-10-26 16:09:00+00:00
- - tags: None

 A 26-year-old Ukrainian national has been charged in the U.S. for his alleged role in the Raccoon Stealer malware-as-a-service (MaaS) operation.
 Mark Sokolovsky, who was arrested by Dutch law enforcement after leaving Ukraine on March 4, 2022, in what's said to be a Porsche Cayenne, is currently being held in the Netherlands and awaits extradition to the U.S.